8 Christmas Crafts From Around the World

 Christmas Craft #3: Fabric Gifts

-Kids love to make gifts for Mom or Dad at Christmas.
-And because kids usually lack financial resources, you can help ensure that Mom and Dad have something under the tree!
+Kids love to make gifts for parents or other caregivers at Christmas.
+And because kids may lack their own financial resources, you can help ensure that parents have something under the tree!
 Use these interesting craft ideas from all around the world.

 Adinkra Cloth